Quick Links

 St. Andrew’s CofE Primary School SEND Policy and Information Report

-Our SENCO is Mrs Diane Johnson
+Our SENCO is Mr Matthew Johnson

 All Shropshire maintained schools have a similar approach to meeting the needs of pupils with Special Educational Needs and are supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress in school.
 All schools are supported to be as inclusive as possible, with the needs of pupils with a Special Educational Need and or disability being met in a mainstream setting wherever possible, where families want this to happen.